-Establish the guidelines for faculty to report non-attendance.
+Establish the guidelines for faculty to report attendance.

-All faculty are required to report nonattendance at the end of the third week, midterm, and at final grading for all students whom did not begin attendance in class.
-A college e-mail containing instructions will be sent to all teaching faculty before each report period.
+All faculty are required to report attendance at the end of the third week.
+A college e-mail containing instructions will be sent to all teaching faculty.

 It is the responsibility of all faculty to access Bannerweb in myLCCC portal periodically during the semester to verify attendance and enter midterm and final grades.
 Periodic postings in Bannerweb are required based on the schedule below.